loader

 The Safeguard duty refers to the discouragement of the importation of wholly built vehicles into the country.
 This provision takes advantage of varying free trade agreements that allow car dealerships to sell cars competitively.

-With the condition, it would affect the buyer's preference or taste, making them buy more imported products than Filipino built or vehicles that were assembled in the Philippines.
-In the provision, the Safeguard Duty entails that there should be a Php 70,000 cash bond on imported passenger cars while Php 110,000 cash bond on pickup trucks or SUVs.
+With the condition, it would affect the buyer's preference or taste, making them buy more imported products than Filipino-built or vehicles that were assembled in the Philippines.
+In the provision, the Safeguard Duty entails that there should be a Php 70,000 cash bond on imported passenger cars and Php 110,000 cash bond on pickup trucks or SUVs.

 The Use of Cash Bonds